Neurofibromatosis type I: Nervous system disease

 The primary neurologic involvement in NF-1 is of the peripheral nervous system, and secondarily of the central nervous system.
 Schwannomatosis is a rare condition defined by the presence of multiple benign tumors of nerves that are frequently very painful.
 In addition to pain, weakness is a common problem.
 Symptoms usually begin in young or mid-adult years.

 Peripheral neuropathy

 Neurofibroma

 A neurofibroma is a lesion of the peripheral nervous system.
 Its cellular lineage is uncertain, and may derive from Schwann cells, other perineural cell lines, or fibroblasts.
 Neurofibromas may arise sporadically, or in association with NF-1.
-A neurofibroma may arise at any point along a peripheral nerve.
-A number of drugs have been studied to treat this condition.

 Neurofibroma conditions are progressive and include: